 - (c) The actual USDA Foods values used in crediting. - (2) The FSMC must maintain the following records relating to the use of USDA Foods in its contract with the SFA: - (a) USDA Foods and processed end products received from, or on behalf of, the SFA for use in the SFA's food service. - (b) Documentation that it has credited the SFA for the value of all USDA Foods received for use in the SFA's food service in the school or fiscal year, including, in accordance with the requirements in §250.51(a), the value of USDA Foods contained in processed end products. - (c) Documentation of its procurement of processed end products on behalf of the SFA if applicable. - (3) The SFA must ensure that the FSMC is in compliance with the requirements of 7 CFR Part 250 through its monitoring of the food service operation, as required in 7 CFR Parts 210, 225, or 226, as applicable.
 The SFA must also conduct a reconciliation at least annually (and upon termination of the contract) to ensure that the FSMC has credited it for the value of all USDA Foods received for use in the SFA's food service in the school or fiscal year, including, in accordance with the requirements in §250.51(a), the value of USDA Foods contained in processed end products. - (4) USDA may conduct reviews of FSMC operations, as necessary, to ensure compliance with the requirements of 7 CFR Part 250 with respect to the use and management of USDA Foods. - i.
-Extensions or renewals of the contract, if applicable, are contingent upon the fulfillment of all contract provisions relating to USDA Foods. - j.
-For cost-reimbursable contracts only: The FSMC will ensure that its system of inventory management will not result in the SFA being charged for USDA Foods. - 18.
+Extensions or renewals of the contract, if applicable, are contingent upon the fulfillment of all contract provisions relating to USDA Foods. - 17.
 The contract must contain certification regarding debarment or suspension from participating in federal contracts, grants, or awards.
-The lobbying certification must also be included. - 19.
-The FSMC and the SFA will comply with all appropriate federal and state labor laws. - 20.
-Contracts, other than small purchases under \$150,000, shall contain provisions or conditions that allow for administrative, contractual, or legal remedies in instances where contracts violate or breach contract terms and provide for sanctions and penalties as may be appropriate. - 21.
+The lobbying certification must also be included. - 18.
+The FSMC and the SFA will comply with all appropriate federal and state labor laws. - 19.
+Contracts, other than small purchases under \$150,000, shall contain provisions or conditions that allow for administrative, contractual, or legal remedies in instances where contracts violate or breach contract terms and provide for sanctions and penalties as may be appropriate. - 20.
 All contracts in excess of \$10,000 shall contain suitable provisions for termination by the grantee, including the manner by which it will be effected and the basis for settlement.
 Such contracts shall describe conditions under which the contract may be terminated for default as well as conditions where the contract may be terminated due to circumstances beyond the control of the contractor.
-(Reference 7 CFR §3016.36[i])